aershov24/FSC_Candidates_Test/README.md

 https://towardsdatascience.com/5-ways-to-detect-outliers-that-every-data-scientist-should-know-python-code-70a54335a623

 **Answer:**
-*   A **Cost Function** is something we want to minimize.
+*   A **Cost Function** is _something we want to minimize_.
 For example, our cost function might be the sum of squared errors over the training set like:

 $$J(\theta_0,\theta_1)=\frac{1}{2m}\sum\limits_{i=1}^m (h_{\theta}(x^{(i)})-y^{(i)})^2$$

-*  **Gradient Descent** is a method for finding the minimum of a function of multiple variables.
+* **Gradient Descent** is a method for _finding the minimum_ of a function of multiple variables.

+# How We Asses Your Work

+Look at this list of criteria that we will keep in mind assessing your submission:

+* Variety and Quality of Sources you have used - don't copy/source QAs from one source for the test
+* Markdown Formatting Quality - don't blindly copy answer, **RE**format it to increase _readability_, for example:
+  * Use paragraphs and new lines to visually separate different parts of the answer
+  * Use **bold** for terms and acronyms
+  * Use **lists** to visually separate different concepts especially if they presented in one long sentence in the source
+  * Use _italic_ to stress attention on critical/important _idea_ or _concepts_ or _hints_ for a reader
+  * Use _italic_ in QA Title for terms and acronyms
+  * Use `code` for numbers: `123`, percentages: `68%`, `file_names.md` and code `<html/>` in your answers
+  * Don't write long QA Titles.
+Move additional information, problem statement or following questions to QA Details
+* Inclusion of Images is very important
+* Inclusion of Math expressions as Katex syntax is important
+  * Don't include a lot of math expressions as images
+* Keep context of the QA in mind when sourcing QAs.
+Introduce context for QA if needed (aka _Let's say we solving spam detection problem then we can ..._)
+* If you reference to some information on the image make sure you reference it by its _visible_ ID (A, B, C, ...
+1, 2, 3 and etc.)

 # Useful Tools to Try